Systems modeling language: OMG SysML

 After a series of competing SysML specification proposals, a SysML Merge Team was proposed to the OMG in April 2006.
 This proposal was voted upon and adopted by the OMG in July 2006 as OMG SysML, to differentiate it from the original open source specification from which it was derived.
 Because OMG SysML is derived from open source SysML, it also includes an open source license for distribution and use.

 The OMG SysML v.
 1.0 specification was issued by the OMG as an Available Specification in September 2007.
 The current version of OMG SysML is v1.6, which was issued by the OMG in December 2019.
-In addition, SysML was published by the International Organization for Standardization (ISO) in 2017 as a full International Standard (IS), ISO/IEC 19514:2017 (Information technology -- Object management group systems modeling language).
+In addition, SysML was published by the International Organization for Standardization (ISO) in 2017 as a full International Standard (IS), ISO/IEC 19514:2017 (Information technology — Object management group systems modeling language).

-The OMG has been working on the next generation of SysML and issued a Request for Proposals (RFP) for version 2 on December 8, 2017, following its open standardization process.
-The resulting specification, which will incorporate language enhancements from experience applying the language, will include a UML profile, a metamodel, and a mapping between the profile and metamodel.
-A second RFP for a SysML v2 Application Programming Interface (API) and Services RFP was issued in June 2018.
-Its aim is to enhance the interoperability of model-based systems engineering tools.
+The OMG issued a Request for Proposals (RFP) for SysML version 2 on December 8, 2017, following its open standardization process.
+A second RFP for a SysML v2.0 Application Programming Interface (API) and Services RFP was issued in June 2018.
+The OMG approved final adoption of SysML v2.0 in July 2025, with the specification published in September 2025.
+SysML v2 supports both textual and graphic notation, enabling more automated model manipulation, consistent semantics, and reduced ambiguity for Model-Based Systems Engineering applications.